filipbartek/filipbartek.github.io/index.md

 I am an aspiring game developer and amateur philosopher.

-Programming tasks that get me excited:
+Kinds of tasks that get me excited:

 * computationally difficult problems
 * optimization